 The boiling stovetop method is good if you make a simple recipe like cannabis tea.
-Take an empty tea bag, fill it with decarbed cannabis, and seal.
-Place the teabag in a pot of simmering water on the stovetop, ideally at about 210 degrees Fahrenheit.
+Take an empty tea bag, fill it with decarboxylated cannabis, and seal.
+Place the tea bag in a pot of simmering water on the stovetop, ideally at a high heat of about 210 degrees Fahrenheit.
 The end product will be a potent, slightly bitter cup of cannabis tea.
 Add fresh lemon juice and honey to enhance the flavor of your marijuana tea.

-The slow cooker or crockpot method will help you make edible staples like canna oil.
-In addition to a crockpot, you’ll need a carrier oil like coconut or olive, along with dried cannabis plant material.
-Slow cook the mixture on high for one hour, then move to a low temperature for an additional three hours.
+The slow cooker or Crockpot method will help you make edible staples like canna oil.
+In addition to a slow cooker, you’ll need a carrier oil like coconut or olive and dried cannabis plant material.
+Slow-cook the mixture on high for one hour, then move to a low temperature for an additional three hours.

 How to Decarb Cannabis Using the Oven Method